elidoran/node-stating/README.md

 It's a malleable state machine.
 Others may add new nodes at any time, and, it's also possible to add nodes both "before" and "after" other nodes which may override a node or alter where it transitions to.

+You may supply a node to run next which hasn't been added to the `stating` instance.
+Or, provide a function you just generated.

 ## Install